Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 Leadership qualities

 True leadership skills are about delegating tasks, sharing ideas, motivating your team, and tackling challenges.
-And these skills aren’t reserved for managerial positions — they can come in handy when training a new colleague or guiding a small group project.
+And these skills aren’t reserved for managerial positions — they can come in handy when you’re training a new colleague or guiding a small group project.

 Here are some hobbies that can show off your leadership potential: